-Ye ar ' 1 • Yea ar 2 2 Yea ar 3 \$ Output / operational Activities Q Q Q Q Q Q Q Q Q Q Q Q 1 2 3 4 5 6 7 8 9 10 11 12 Output 3.4 Designed a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program and national efforts 3.4 a Design a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program.
+• Yea ar 1 • Yea ar 2 2 Ye ar ( 3 Output / operational Activities Q Q Q Q Q Q Q Q Q Q Q Q 1 2 3 4 5 6 7 8 9 10 11 12 Output 3.4 Designed a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program and national efforts 3.4 a Design a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program.
 This includes program inception workshops with public and nongovernmental relevant stakeholders (at least three workshops).
-This program will serve MiAmbiente in starting to evaluate progress of other adaptation efforts being implemented in the country. i- Design and implementation of a monitoring and evaluation system to assess effectiveness of climate change adaptation measures implemented by the program as well as other initiatives at national level Output 4.1 Improved awareness of watersheds vulnerability and participation of population groups in adaptation measures O 4.1 a Technical working sessions with key implementing partners and project staff to define WorkPlan, coordination arrangements and kick off meetings/requirements.
-These activity also includes the development and facilitation of training sessions with key project staff and partners about the nexus approach to water-energy-food security as an option for adaptation to climate change Working sessions with the program's technical staff and key implementing partners 04.1 b Inception workshops with local and national stakeholders to present the approved programme; revisit programme rationale, scope, define shared visions and operational arrangements for programme implementation.
+This program will serve MiAmbiente in starting to evaluate progress of other adaptation efforts being implemented in the country. i- Design and implementation of a monitoring and evaluation system to assess effectiveness of climate change adaptation measures implemented by the program as well as other initiatives at national level Output 4.1 Improved awareness of watersheds vulnerability and participation of population groups in adaptation measures 0 4.1 a Technical working sessions with key implementing partners and project staff to define WorkPlan, coordination arrangements and kick off meetings/requirements.
+These activity also includes the development and facilitation of training sessions with key project staff and partners about the nexus approach to water-energy-food security as an option for adaptation to climate change i- Working sessions with the program's technical staff and key implementing partners O 4.1 b Inception workshops with local and national stakeholders to present the approved programme; revisit programme rationale, scope, define shared visions and operational arrangements for programme implementation.
 At least 2 local workshops, one for each watershed with local stakeholders.

-Yea ar ' 1 Yea ar 2 2 Ye ar 3 5 Output / operational Activities Q Q Q Q Q Q Q Q Q Q Q Q - 1 2 3 4 5 6 7 8 9 10 11 12 One national workshop with government and civil society stakeholders to present the Programme, identify sinergies with other ongoing adaptation efforts/initiatives and define operational and coordination aspects. i- National workshop to present approved AF program ii- Workshops (2) to present approved AF program: 1 at each watershed iii- Informative documents about the program O 4.1 c Socialize the SMRW and the CHVW vulnerability analysis to facilitate the implementation of identified adaptation measures. i- Socialize vulnerability analysis to facilitate the implementation of identified adaptation measures Output 4.2 Strengthened professional capacities for the climate data analysis and processing, for different sectors involved O 4.2 a Offer a Climate Modelling Course with special emphasis on future scenarios impacting food-energy generation activities (at least 45 participants).
+• Yea ar 1 Yea ar 2 2 Ye ar 3 3 Output / Activities Q Q Q Q Q Q Q Q Q Q Q Q operational 1 2 3 4 5 6 7 8 9 10 11 12 One national workshop with government and civil society stakeholders to present the Programme, identify sinergies with other ongoing adaptation efforts/initiatives and define operational and coordination aspects. i- National workshop to present approved AF program ii- Workshops (2) to present approved AF program: 1 at each watershed O 4.1 c iii- Informative documents about the program Socialize the SMRW and the CHVW vulnerability analysis to facilitate the implementation of identified adaptation measures i- Socialize vulnerability analysis to facilitate the implementation of identified adaptation measures Output 4.2 Strengthened professional capacities for the climate data analysis and processing, for different sectors involved O 4.2 a Offer a Climate Modelling Course with special emphasis on future scenarios impacting food-energy generation activities (at least 45 participants).
 O 4.2 b Offer an international course on Adaptation to Climate Change: Role of Ecosystem Services (45 participants nationwide, including stakeholders in the two prioritized watersheds).
 Output 4.3 Strengthened professional capacities on water resources management by incorporating climate change adaptation approach O 4.3 a Offer an international course on participatory and integrated watershed management emphasizing conflict management skills (40 participants nationwide, including stakeholders in the two prioritized watersheds).
-O 4.3 b , , , coastal zones.
+O 4.3 b Offer an international course on ecosystem-based adaptation at marine- coastal zones.
 (20 participants)